Sonos Inc. (SONO) Shares Rise Despite Market Challenges

-The stock of Sonos Inc. (NASDAQ: SONO) has increased by 1.77 when compared to last closing price of 20.39.Despite this, the company has seen a gain of 1.92% in its stock price over the last five trading days.
+The stock price of Sonos Inc. (NASDAQ: SONO) has surged by 0.66 when compared to previous closing price of 21.19, but the company has seen a 5.13% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/09/23 that Sonos Jumps After Beating Earnings Expectations

 Is It Worth Investing in Sonos Inc. (NASDAQ: SONO) Right Now?